How to Disable Incognito Mode in Chrome

 How to Enable Incognito Mode

-From the left menu, double-click Computer to show the available folders.
-Open HKEY_LOCAL_MACHINE.
+- From the left menu, double-click Computer to show the available folders and open HKEY_LOCAL_MACHINE.

 How to Disable Incognito Mode on an Android Device